IBM/cloudpakforapps-workshop/workshop/exercise-1/README.md

 ![Choose to add an existing project](images/sb_lab1_codewind_add_existing_project.png)

-> **Note** Before doing this, copy your project to the codewind workspace, in the directory `codewind-workspaces/` in your HOME directory.
+> **NOTE** Before doing this, copy your project to the codewind workspace, in the directory `codewind-workspaces/` in your HOME directory.
 At this point in time, codewind only accepts the projects that are available in the `codewind workspace`.

 From the codewind workspace, select the project you created earlier: